lsu-ddem/coding-for-the-web/content/1_Variables/presentation1_2/_index.md

 title: Naming Variables
 outputs: ['Reveal']
 reveal_hugo.theme: 'night'
-reveal_hugo.highlight_theme: 'javascript'
+reveal_hugo.highlight_theme: 'js'
-width: 960
+width: 1280
-height: 700
+height: 720
 hidden: true
 ---

-# Naming Variables
+## Naming Variables

 * Remember that we declare a new variable by typing the let keyword and then assigning a name to the variable.
 * A variable's name is also known as an identifier.